-This assessment of the Commonwealth Small Pelagic Fishery (SPF) builds on annual reports published since 2010 (Ward et al. 2011, 2012, 2013, 2014c, 2015c).
+This assessment of the Commonwealth Small Pelagic Fishery (SPF) builds on annual reports published since 2010 (Ward et al. 2011, 2012, 2013, 2014c, 2015c, Ward and Grammer 2016).
 This report provides a synopsis of information available and current status of SPF quota species, namely Jack Mackerel (Trachurus declivis), Blue Mackerel (Scomber australasicus), Redbait (Emmelichthys nitidus) and Australian Sardine (Sardinops sagax) and summarises data available for Yellowtail Scad (Trachurus novaezelandiae; a permitted by-product species).
-The assessment is based on commercial catch and effort data up to 30 April 2015 and available biological information (size and age structures, reproduction, maturity).
+The assessment is based on commercial catch and effort data up to 30 April 2016 and available biological information (size and age structures, reproduction, maturity).
 Biomass estimates from fishery-independent surveys and outputs from several Management Strategy Evaluations (MSEs) are also considered.
-This report satisfies the requirements of the SPF Harvest Strategy for assessment of stocks at Tiers 1 and 2 (AFMA 2008, revised in 2015).
+This report satisfies the requirements of the SPF Harvest Strategy (HS) for assessment of stocks at Tiers 1 and 2 (see Section 1.3.1; AFMA 2008, revised in 2017).